 Flat white 60CZK.

 A beautiful cafe with a vibrant floral wallpaper dominating the space.
-Very good coffee and potentially good to seat down for some laptop work.
+Very good coffee and potentially good to sit down for some laptop work.

 Flat white 62CZK.

 Standing room only with a bar table along the window.
-Great cup of coffee each time.
+A great cup of coffee each time.
 They also have a lot of coffee gear (Aeropress, french press, travel mugs, books etc) if you need to restock on something.

 Flat white 62CZK.

 One of the biggest cafes, with plenty of seats inside and in front of the shop.
 Good spot for breakfast, brunch, lunch or a cake.

 Located inside the Art Gallery – Dům umění (hence the name Art & Coffee).
 Simple interior with some hipster touches (like succulents on the tables and a blackboard menu) and a nice outdoor terrace seating as well.

 What to see in Ostrava?